sgparry/Dagu_ComMotion/README.md

 3. To host a branch of the source including some new features.

 ## Using this source
+Note: as a new requirement, in order to compile recent versions of this code you also need to pull and install the [Dagu_ComMotionCommon](https://github.com/sgparry/Dagu_ComMotionCommon) repo.
+This contains the common definitions between the firmware and the host, which are also used in an as yet incomplete host side library.

 In order to correctly use this source, you will need to consult page 7 of the user manual and the programming tutorial, both are linked from this page: http://www.dagurobot.com/goods.php?id=174 At time of writing,